Different Types of Bill of Lading

 In some cases, a shipping party won’t specify an individual consignee at the port of destination.
 Instead, the shipper may opt to use a bearer bill of lading.

-This document gives the shipper the legal power to endorse the bill of lading at the shipper’s discretion.
+This document gives the shipper the legal power to endorse the bill of lading at their discretion.
 It also enables them to transmit the document to the buyer.
-This transfer results in a bearer bill of lading, when a buyer officially completes the transaction.
+When a buyer officially completes the transaction, this transfer results in a bearer bill of lading.

 13. Surrender Bill of Lading